yours-org/yours-wallet/CODE_OF_CONDUCT.md

 **8. Acknowledgment:**

-By participating in the Panda Wallet community, you acknowledge your commitment to abiding by this code of conduct and helping to create a positive and inclusive environment.
+By participating in the Yours Wallet community, you acknowledge your commitment to abiding by this code of conduct and helping to create a positive and inclusive environment.

 **Conclusion:**

-The Panda Wallet community thrives on collaboration, respect, and diverse perspectives.
+The Yours Wallet community thrives on collaboration, respect, and diverse perspectives.
 We appreciate your cooperation in making this a welcoming place for everyone, and we look forward to working together for the betterment of our project.